-The Environmental Innovator Program - Cultivating Environmental Leaders across ASEAN Region is a new program at GSGES, which strengthen research and educational capacity through intensive intellectual exchanges with 11 partner universities in ASEAN region.
+The Environmental Innovator Program- Cultivating Environmental Leaders across ASEAN Region is a program at GSGES, which strengthen research and educational capacity through intensive intellectual exchanges with 11 partner universities in ASEAN region.
 It aims to cultivate environmental innovators who will take on a leadership roles with a deep understanding of Asian cultures and advanced communication skills to tackle global environmental challenges.

-One of the major components of this program are two newly launched double-degree programs with Mahidol University (Thailand) and IPB University (Indonesia).
+One of the major components of this program are three double-degree programs with Mahidol University (Thailand), IPB University (Indonesia), and Graduate School at Shenzhen, Tsinghua University (China).
 Students enrolled in these programs will research Global Environmental Studies at GSGES (earning a master's degree in Global Environmental Studies) with a multi-disciplinary perspective, and will also study a specific discipline at a partner university, such as environmental engineering or agriculture, for their second master's degree.
 The EIP program provides a unique opportunity to study not only a specific discipline but also multi-disciplinary environmental studies at the same time.